eclipse-sumo/sumo/docs/web/docs/Theory/Traffic_Simulations.md

 distinguished according to the level of detail of the simulation.
-In *macroscopic* models traffic flow is the basic entity. *Microscopic* models simulate the movement of every single vehicle on the street, mostly assuming that the behaviour of the vehicle depends on both, the vehicle's physical abilities to move and the driver's controlling behaviour (see [ChowdhurySantenSchadschneider2000](../Publications.md#chowdhurysantenschadschneider2000)).
+In *macroscopic* models traffic flow is the basic entity. *Microscopic* models simulate the movement of every single vehicle on the street, mostly assuming that the behavior of the vehicle depends on both, the vehicle's physical abilities to move and the driver's controlling behavior (see [ChowdhurySantenSchadschneider2000](../Publications.md#chowdhurysantenschadschneider2000)).
 Within SUMO, the microscopic model developed by Stefan Krauß is used (see [Krauss1998_1](../Publications.md#krauss1998_1),